camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 #### Enabling External Elasticsearch

-It is possible to use external Elastichsearch or AWS Managed OpenSearch.
+It is possible to use external Elastichsearch.
 For more information on how to setup external Elasticsearch, please refer to the [Using existing Elasticsearch](./guides/using-existing-elasticsearch.md) setup guide.

 #### Enabling External AWS Managed OpenSearch